-Students participating in international and off-campus education programs approved by Azusa Pacific University for student participation (i.e., programs sponsored by APU, such as the South Africa, Oxford, Heidelberg, or Lithuania programs, or the Council for Christian Colleges & Universities [CCCU]), during either the fall or spring semester:
+Students participating in international and off-campus education programs approved by Azusa Pacific University for student participation (i.e., programs sponsored by APU, such as the South Africa, Oxford, or Lithuania programs, or the Council for Christian Colleges & Universities [CCCU]), during either the fall or spring semester:

-- Will be charged standard, on-campus tuition; except for more costly programs for which a higher tuition shall be charged to provide a minimum administrative margin of \$500. - Will be eligible to receive their academic scholarship for only one semester of international or off-campus education programs.
+- Will be charged standard, on-campus tuition; except for more costly programs for which a higher tuition shall be charged to provide a minimum administrative margin of \$500. - Will be eligible to receive their academic, institutional scholarship (Trustees', Trustees' Finalist, President's, Deans', and Directors') for only one semester of international or off-campus education programs.
 (L.A.
-Term, Azusa South Africa Semester, and High Sierra Great Works programs are not included in this limitation.) - Will be eligible to receive federal, state, and other noninstitutional scholarships or fellowship funding for a maximum of two semesters of off-campus programs, limited to one semester per academic year. - Only students participating in the Azusa Oxford Semester, Azusa South Africa Semester, Heidelberg, Lithuania, L.A.
-Term, and High Sierra Great Works Semester will be eligible to receive all other institutional aid.
+Term, Azusa South Africa Semester, and High Sierra Great Works programs are not included in this limitation.) - Will be eligible to receive federal, state, and other noninstitutional scholarships or fellowship funding for a maximum of two semesters of off-campus programs, limited to one semester per academic year. - Only students participating in the Azusa Oxford Semester, Azusa South Africa Semester, Lithuania, L.A.
+Term, and High Sierra Great Works Semester will be eligible to receive the APU Cal Grant, Pastor/Missionary Grant, Financial Need Grant and Sibling Scholarship.
 International students may qualify for an international scholarship. - Will NOT be eligible to receive scholarships that require on-campus participation (e.g., athletics and music). - APU students who wish to enroll in APU online and independent study courses while studying abroad may incur additional fees.